 The pilot by TUBITAK at the ZORLU textile factory in Lüleburgaz - Kırklareli, Turkey focuses on the development of the innovative brine treatment system for textile industry to recover concentrated salt solution for using in textile dyeing process baths.
-Alternatively, salt recovery for other sectors i.e. leather salting process is also considered throughout the study.
-The expected results from textile industry brine recovery system was pre-assessed to be 50 kt/year reduction water consumption due to achievement of additional water reuse, recovery of 400 tons of NaCl/year for production processes, reduction of 200 t/year CO2 emissions also due to NaCl recovery and attainment of waste heat recovery from the enterprise.
+Alternatively, salt recovery for other sectors such as the leather industry through salting processes is also considered.